percona/pmm/doc/source/pmm-admin.rst

 You can explicitely set the query source when adding a QAN instance using the ``--query-source`` option.

-For more information, run ``sudo pmm-admin add queries --help``
+For more information, run ``sudo pmm-admin add mysql:queries --help``

-.. _pmm-admin-add-mysql:
+.. _pmm-admin-add-mysql-metrics:

-MySQL metrics
+mysql:metrics
 -------------

 **To enable MySQL metrics monitoring:**

 .. prompt:: bash

-   sudo pmm-admin add mysql
+   sudo pmm-admin add mysql:metrics

-This creates the following services
+This creates the ``pmm-mysql-exporter-42002`` service that collects MySQL instance metrics.

-* ``pmm-mysql-exporter-42002``
-* ``pmm-mysql-exporter-42003``
-* ``pmm-mysql-exporter-42004``

-.. note:: Multiple services are required to efficiently collect metrics with different resolution (1 second, 5 seconds, and 60 seconds).

 The ``pmm-admin`` tool will attempt to automatically detect the local MySQL instance and MySQL superuser credentials.
 You can use options to provide this information for ``pmm-admin`` if it is not able to auto-detect.
-You can also specify the ``--create-user`` option to create a dedicated ``pmm-mysql`` user on the MySQL host that you want to monitor.
+You can also specify the ``--create-user`` option to create a dedicated ``pmm`` user on the MySQL host that you want to monitor.
 This user will be given all the necessary privileges for monitoring, and is recommended over using the MySQL superuser.